 Just as there are a zillion different types of bike for every kind of riding imaginable, there are a number of different indoor training solutions, and working out what one is right for you can be a daunting task.

-Mericully, BikeRadar is here to lend a helping hand and help you work out whether a set of rollers, a turbo trainer, smart trainer, static bike or something else is the right solution for you.
+But BikeRadar is here to lend a hand and help you work out whether a set of rollers, turbo trainer, smart trainer, static bike or something else is the right solution for you.

 Unlike a turbo, you actually ‘ride’ on top of rollers, so there’s an element of balance and skill involved.

 Rollers are also excellent for improving your balance and bike handling skills.
-If you struggle with holding a line, retrieving a nutritious snack from a jersey pocket or a bottle from its cage, then spending some time on them is bound to help.
+If you struggle with holding a line, retrieving food (or your phone for a sweet Insta’ snap) from a jersey pocket or a bottle from its cage, then spending some time on them is bound to help.

-Unlike a turbo trainer, you can also just jump straight onto a set of rollers on any bike and get right into punishing yourself – this makes them a popular choice for pre-race warm ups and the hum of a zillion rollers in a car park is a common spectacle.
+Unlike a turbo trainer, you can also just jump straight onto a set of rollers on any bike and get right into punishing yourself – this makes them a popular choice for pre-race warm-ups, and the hum of a zillion rollers in a car park is a common spectacle at many events.

 Despite being a relatively simple thing, rollers have actually come on in recent years, with better bearings making for a smoother ride and smaller rollers making it easier to get up to speed.
-Many rollers are now also concave shaped, making it much easier to stay in place.
+Many rollers are now also concave-shaped (they slope towards the middle), making it much easier to stay in place.

-The majority of rollers have a fixed level of resistance, so if it’s out and out power you want to work on, it might be best to look at a turbo.
+The majority of rollers have a fixed level of resistance, so if it’s out-and-out power you want to work on, it might be best to look at a turbo or smart trainer.

-Most rollers also aren’t ‘smart’, but are still compatible with apps such as Zwift as long as your bike has at least a cadence and speed sensor, though you’ll miss out on the automatic adjustment of resistance that a smart trainer offers – the exception being he Real E-Motion ‘smart’ rollers from Elite.
+Most rollers also aren’t ‘smart’ (more on that below) but are still compatible with apps such as Zwift as long as your bike has at least a cadence and speed sensor, though you’ll miss out on the automatic adjustment of resistance that a smart trainer offers – the exception being Elite’s Quick Motion (formerly known as the Real E-Motion) ‘smart’ rollers.

 Turbo trainers clamp the rear of a bike into a static stand and are driven in two different fashions.

-Direct drive turbo trainers replace the rear wheel of the bike, sitting between the dropouts and clamped in place with a quick release or thru-axle.
-And just like a wheel, a direct drive turbo is driven by a cassette.
+Direct-drive turbo trainers replace the rear wheel of the bike, sitting between the dropouts and clamped in place with a quick-release skewer or thru-axle.
+Just like a wheel, a direct-drive turbo is driven by a cassette.

-Direct drive turbo trainers tend to be quieter, as there’s no tyre/roller noise, more stable and offer greater levels of resistance than regular turbo trainers.
-They do however tend to cost a bit more.
+Direct-drive turbo trainers tend to be quieter because there’s no tyre/roller noise, more stable, and offer greater levels of resistance than regular turbo trainers.
+They do tend to cost a bit more, though.

 Most smart trainers work with both ANT+ and Bluetooth protocols.
 ANT+ is the most commonly used wireless protocol for fitness products such as heart-rate monitors and power meters.
 Bluetooth should be familiar if you use smartphones, tablets and computers.

-Besides automatic resistance control, smart trainers also include power meters, allowing you work out exactly how hard you’re riding.
+Besides automatic resistance control, smart trainers also include a power meter, allowing you to work out exactly how hard you’re riding.